opentelekomcloud/terraform-provider-opentelekomcloud/examples/app-with-networking/README.md

 floating IP address assigned to the instance.
 After your instance started, this should respond with the default nginx web page.

-First set the required environment variables for the HWCloud provider by sourcing the [credentials file](http://docs.openstack.org/cli-reference/content/cli_openrc.html).
+First set the required environment variables for the HuaweiCloud provider by sourcing the [credentials file](http://docs.openstack.org/cli-reference/content/cli_openrc.html).

 ```